infosecmikey/python_projects/README.md

-Projects were created using both Colab Notebook for error checking and through FFC coursework.
+Projects were created using both Colab Notebook for error checking and through FCC coursework.